2by2-Project-Devices/device_motorola_manaus/README.md

-# Android Device tree for the motorola g54 5G
+# Android Device tree for the motorola edge 40 neo

 ```
 #